github/docs/content/github/getting-started-with-github/getting-started-with-git/managing-remote-repositories.md

 To fix this, you can:
 * Use a different name for the new remote
 * Rename the existing remote repository
-* Delete the existing remote repository
+* Before adding the new remote, remove the existing one with `git remote remove origin`

 ### Changing a remote repository's URL